lucasherlon/Frontend-Mentor-Challenges/README.md

 # Frontend-Mentor-Challenges
-My solutions of the Fronted Mentor challenges
+My solutions for the Fronted Mentor challenges